ankane/ahoy/README.md

 :fire: Simple, powerful analytics for Rails

 Ahoy makes it easy to track visitors and users.
 Track visits (sessions) and events in Ruby, JavaScript, and native apps.
-Works with any data store so you easily scale.
+Works with any data store so you can easily scale.

 :postbox: To track emails, check out [Ahoy Email](https://github.com/ankane/ahoy_email).